Connected

 "Very true," she said.
 "Georgia O'Keeffe said that to see a flower takes time, just as making friends takes time.
 She also said..."

-"Yes, yes, yes," I said, "wonderful woman, and I'll bet you hold me spellbound telling me about all that she said, but later, please, when I have more time to pay close attention to every word."
+"Yes, yes, yes," I said, "a wonderful woman, that O'Keeffe, and I can't wait to hear all about her.
+I'll bet you hold me spellbound with your stories, but later, please, when I have time to pay close attention to every word."

-I risked losing her sympathy saying it but I had no other choice.
-As I'm sure you know, Ms Wonder's fine art photography is inspired by the work of Ms. O'K and she--Poopsie I mean, not O'Keefe--can go on for days about her.
+I risked losing her sympathy by saying it, but I had no other choice.
+As I'm sure you know, Ms Wonder's fine art photography is inspired by the work of Ms. O'K and she--Poopsie I mean, not O'Keefe--can go on for days about her mentor.

 "But are they worth risking eternal torment?"
 I said.
 "That is the question I ask myself."

-"Well, you know what I mean," I said.
-"That referral business."
+"Oh, you know what I mean, Poopsie.
+I'm talking about that referral business."

 "No," she said, "I don't know what you're talking about."

 "Ms Wonder," I said.
-"You simply must start paying closer attention.
-Your life is slipping right by you.
-You remember the referral arrangement with Emerald City.
-Mention someone's name and they get $700.00 and then Mom gets flowers every month for the entire year."
+"You simply must start paying closer attention to what's happening around you.
+Your life is slipping right by you unnoticed.
+Surely, you remember the referral arrangement with Emerald City.
+Mention someone's name and they get a $700.00 discount, and then Mom gets flowers every month for the entire year."

 "I follow you so far," she said.

 "Well, no one really referred us, did they?
-We just said someone did so we could split the 700 green ones and get the flowers.
+We just said someone referred us, so we could split the 700 green ones and get the flowers for Mom.
 That qualifies, unless I've forgotten the rules, as a blatant lie.
-Pardon me if that seems harsh but the truth will out, even if it doesn't set you free.
-Running afoul of one or more of the rules carved in stone, if they were carved, puts one in danger of eternal torment."
+Pardon me if that seems harsh, but the truth will out, even if it doesn't set you free.
+Running afoul of one or more of the rules carved in stone, if they were actually carved in stone, puts one in danger of eternal torment."

 "Ah, I see now," she said.
 "You're wondering if $350.00 is worth eternal torment."

-"I am not," I said somewhat indignantly.
+"I am not!"
+I said somewhat indignantly.
 "You must take immediacy into account when considering eternal torment.
-The money comes now but no one knows when Judgement Day comes.
-No, it's not the money.
-What I'm wondering is whether fresh flowers for Mom is worth eternal torment."
+The money comes now, but no one knows when Judgement Day will come.
+No, it's not the money that concerns me.
+What I'm wondering is whether fresh flowers for Mom are worth eternal torment."

 "Of course," she said, "I understand now.
 That is a complex issue."

 "I'm going to ask them what kind of flowers.
 Carnations, definitely not.
 Roses, certainly.
-Something in between, I'll have to think about it."
+Anything in between, I'll have to think about."

-"It's true what everyone says, that even though you have the mental prowess of a peahen, you do know how to get yours," she said.
+"It's true what everyone says about you," she mused.
+"That even though you have the mental prowess of a peahen, you do know how to get yours."

 As it happens, I've never met a peahen and so couldn't assess the quality of the compliment, but when in doubt, assume the best is my motto.